 We had lunch in Camarines Sur Watersports Complex.
 The food was delicious.
 We had Pizza Laing (which falls into the category of only-in-the-Philippines kind of pizza - like the Pinakbet Pizza in Ilocos), Laing, Bicol Express, Java Rice, and Pork BBQ!
 The pizza, Bicol express, and Laing were really spicy, and it's balanced out by the sweetness of the pork bbq.
 Fantastic and relaxing lunch, enough to energize us for the afternoon sessions.

 The BYTE 2013 Afternoon

 The afternoon session started late because the food sponsor delivered the food late.
-Jerome opened the afternoon sessions discussing about Google Drive, Docs, Spreadsheet, etc. I am next on the stage with a short talk about Google Sites.
-What I love about the event is the students ask really interesting and challenging questions!
+Jerome opened the afternoon sessions discussing Google Drive, Docs, Spreadsheet, etc. I am next on the stage with a short talk about Google Sites.
+What I love about the event is the students ask exciting and challenging questions!
 It seems that they learned a thing or two from my sessions because of the Tweets I read.

 Gmail has much more to offer than just sending an email. #BYTE2013— johanchu (@yohandchu) October 19, 2013

 After my Sites talk, +Jomar Tigcal shared about Android Development and most of the questions he got is on monetization.
 Up next is +Wayne Manuel who discussed about Google Maps, Maps API, and MapMaker.
 Last to take a stage is +Vince Tabor who shared about the Google Communities in the Philippines: GDG, GBG, GEG, and GSA.

 Google Tasks!
 Let google do your planning.
 The techno-lazy-way yet effective way of planning and I like it! #byte2013